voicegain/platform/ANNOUNCE.md

 ### Maintenance release 1.6.3 is scheduled for 5/18/2020 between 6pm and 9pm CST.
   * This maintenance release provides an improved acoustic model for off-line transcription.

-### Maintenance release 1.6.2 is scheduled for 5/14/2020 between 6pm and 9pm CST.
-  * Fixes remaining issues related to bug# 467: Offline transcription of long files sometimes does not report completion.

-### Maintenance release 1.6.1 is scheduled for 5/12/2020 between 6pm and 9pm CST.
-  * This maintenance release fixes the two Known Issues reported after Release 1.6.0
-    * bug# 468: IVR-Proxy not starting.
-    * bug# 467: Offline transcription of long files sometimes does not report completion.
-  * More details in the Release Notes which are available [here](https://raw.githubusercontent.com/voicegain/platform/master/RELEASE.md)